mavenecommerce/mbootstrap/README.md

 `$ ln -s ../node_modules node_modules`

+*If you are Windows user sorry but i don`t know how to help you with that :(*

 It is need for Gulp builder.
 After that just run `$ npm install` in your `magento/` folder to install Gulp dependies.
 All Gulp dependies should be instaled to `project_folder/node_modules/` folder, example:
 ```